iyke395/Pokemon-Hackathon/README.md

 Data Visualization and Story Telling

-logically, its preferrably to choose the pokemons with different individual strenghts
+logically, its preferrably to choose the pokemons with different individual strengths

 **We are trying to answer the following questions**
 1. which pokemon has the highest Attack?